Born in Kirkby

 Dad’s mother’s name was Alice.
 This is the only forename on her gravestone.

 Born in 1899 and Died in 1989

-From the gravestone, she died in April 1989 but the date of death and her age are obscured by flowers in the photo I have!
+From her gravestone, she died on 30 April 1989.
 She is buried in New Kingsway cemetery and I found details of her burial online.
 She died at Loxley Lodge in Kirkby aged 89 and was buried on 4 May 1989.
 This means she was born sometime between April 1899 and April 1900.
 By tracking the date of her death on Free BMD, this gives her date of birth as 2 May 1899 so she died just before her 90th birthday.
 This date of birth is confirmed in the 1939 register.

 Alice Redfin (or Redfern)

 Free BMD has details of an Alice Redfin born in Nottingham in Q2 1899.
 There is some doubt over whether her maiden name was Redfin or Redfern.
 I vaguely recall dad telling me about this variation in name.
 Different versions are recorded in Free BMD, e.g. Redfern for Eva’s birth and Redfin for Joyce’s and Denis’.